Fireparrot/cs480Ignatyuk/README.md

 ## Mouse

 Moving the mouse moves the cube.
 The mouse may be invisibly bounded by the window, preventing movement in certain directions after the mouse travels too far.

+## The Board

+The ball and icosahedron are mobile objets that can be hit with the cube (or each other).

+Both bounce slightly off walls and the cube, and bounce a lot off the central cylinder.

+The icosahedron is a custom mesh loaded into Bullet (with a mass lower than the sphere's).

 ## NOTE